10 Ways to Combat Inflation at the Grocery Store

 10 Reasons You Should Be Gardening!

-As well as those articles, I have written an ebook on gardening and homesteading called The Dirty Truth About How To Start Homesteading that I would encourage you to check out.
+In addition to those articles, I have written an ebook on gardening and homesteading called The Dirty Truth About How To Start Homesteading, which I encourage you to check out.

 In addition to gardening, do not forget about foraging and gleaning.
 Nature offers a lot of free goodness if you know where to look for it and ask about it.

 Eat cheap meals at home.
-Meals can become very expensive quickly which is why you need a list of cheap meals to keep your food costs down.
-Whether you are eating refrigerator clean-out soup or the standard rice and beans, you need to have a list of meals you can depend on that are cheap and liked by those eating them.
+Meals can quickly become very expensive, which is why you need a list of cheap meals to keep your food costs down.
+Whether you are eating refrigerator clean-out soup or the standard rice and beans, you need a list of cheap meals you can depend on and that are liked by those eating them.
 The cheaper the meal, the better.
 Need ideas?

 Meal Plan.
 We have talked a little bit about this already.
 However, it still bears repeating.
-You should make a list of meals and write down the approximate cost of those meals.
+You should make a list of meals and write down their approximate costs.
 You are then ready to make a grocery list and stay within your budget.
-The benefit to a weekly meal plan (my preference) is that you can look through the produce, freezer, and refrigerator to see what needs to be used up.
+The benefit of a weekly meal plan (my preference) is that you can look through the produce, freezer, and refrigerator to see what needs to be used up.
 That way, you can plan your meals accordingly to avoid food waste.

 I am not a super rigid meal planner.
-I make a list of meals on Sunday/Monday of what I would like to make that week depending on what we have and what I know is on sale.
-I usually grocery shop on Tuesdays or Fridays so I plan according to that.
+I make a list of meals on Sunday/Monday of what I would like to make that week, depending on what we have and what I know is on sale.
+I usually grocery shop on Tuesdays or Fridays, so I plan accordingly.
 The first two meals of the week are things I already have on hand.
 The rest is what I needed to get from the grocery store.
 I don’t plan meals by the day because I need some flexibility.
-Otherwise, we also have a list of meals that we always have on hand no matter what.
+Otherwise, we also have a list of meals that we always have on hand, no matter what.

 Hopefully, you find many tips to help you save money in the next 1-2 years while inflation runs rampant.
 You still have time to get stocked up now on food and supplies and I highly encourage you to do so.
 Having a well-stocked pantry will help see you through the worst of what is coming.